Relintai/pandemonium_engine_docs/tutorials/2d/canvas_layers.md

 CanvasLayers are independent of tree order, and they only depend on their layer number, so they can be instantiated when needed.

+Note:
-.. note::   CanvasLayers aren't necessary to control the drawing order of nodes.
+   CanvasLayers aren't necessary to control the drawing order of nodes.
             The standard way to ensuring that a node is  correctly drawn 'in front' or 'behind' others is to manipulate the order of the nodes in the scene panel.
 Perhaps counterintuitively, the topmost nodes in the scene panel are drawn on *behind* lower ones in the viewport.
 2d nodes also have a property for controlling their drawing order